MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/bootstrap-version-5.md

 ## Opt out of Bootstrap version 5

-You can opt out of Bootstrap version 5 site creation by disabling the **Enable Bootstrap version 5 for new sites (preview)** option from top tool bar.
+You can opt out of Bootstrap version 5 site creation by disabling the **Enable Bootstrap version 5 for new sites (preview)** option from top tool bar in Power Pages design studio.